Squadrick/rl-winter-mentorship/README.md

   4. Tools:

       a.
 Text Editor: You can use any editor of choice.
 Recommendations: VSCode, Atom, Vim, Emacs.
-You can also use an IDE if you wish.
-PyCharm is free for students.
+You can also use an IDE if you wish, PyCharm is free for students.

       b. `git`: You'll be using GitHub for all your code/assignment submission,